jamieshepherd/adaptionary/README.md

 ## Contributing

 Please feel free to fork and contribute snippets to this small package.
 New snippets are welcome, please add them to the Source folder.
-As multiple people may be working on individual snippets at the same time, please do not compile a .sublime_package, this will be done after a successful merge.
+Please do not compile a .sublime_package.

 ## License